-C. David Tseng/ Distinguished Chair Professor, National Yang Ming Chiao Tung University
+C. David Tseng Distinguished Chair Professor, National Yang Ming Chiao Tung University

-Chun-Hsiung Wang Director, Department of Architectural Design, Shih Chien University
+Chun-Hsiung Wang Director, Department of Architecture, Shih Chien University

 Winsing Art Place (No. 6, Lane 10, Lane 180, Section 6, Section 6, Minquan East Road, Neihu District, Taipei City)